Estimated Reading Time: 6 mins

 Image by Mike Murray on pexels

-Whenever something fell even slightly outside of my expectations, I would come down hard on myself and tear myself apart mentally.
+Whenever something fell even slightly outside my expectations, I would slip into self-deprecating thoughts, undermining my own mental wellbeing.

 image by andrew neel/pexels